 Our clients often ask one of these frequently asked questions (FAQ).
 If you have a question that isn’t listed here, please feel free to call (612-770-0495) or e-mail (Dave@SunsetGlowGuideService.com) and we will contact you with an answer.

-In Minnesota, our guides provide services “up north” on Lake Vermilion, Lake of the Woods, and Shagawa Lake.
+In Minnesota, our guides provide services “up north” on Lake Vermilion, Lake of the Woods, Shagawa Lake, and Lake Winnibigoshish.
 We also service the Twin Cities area including Lake Minnetonka, Green Lake, Forest Lake, Medicine Lake, Upper St. Croix River, and more.

 In Wisconsin, our guides provide services in the western portion of the state including Wapogasset Lake, Balsam Lake, Upper St. Croix River, and more.